Translating SRT Subtitles with the Three-Step Reflection Method

 Extract the text within the <step3_refined_translation></step3_refined_translation>

-Simple Package Available for Local Testing
+Simple Package Available for Local Trial

-Download directly, extract, and double-click app.exe
+Download directly, extract the files, and double-click app.exe

 Q1: How does the reflection workflow differ from traditional machine translation?